psahalot/notepad/readme.txt

 it can be installed by downloading from the WordPress Theme Directory within the Dashboard or it can be installed by uploading the theme zip file that you downloaded.

-Use the following instructions to install & activate notepad using your preferred method.
+Use the following instructions to install & activate stream using your preferred method.

 Manual installation:

-1. Unzip the files from the notepad zip file that you downloaded
+1. Unzip the files from the stream zip file that you downloaded
-2. Upload the notepad folder to your /wp-content/themes/ directory
+2. Upload the stream folder to your /wp-content/themes/ directory
 3. Click on the Appearance > Themes menu option in the WordPress Dashboard
-4. Click the Activate link below the notepad preview thumbnail
+4. Click the Activate link below the stream preview thumbnail

 Install from the WordPress Theme Directory:

 1. Click on the Appearance > Themes menu option in the WordPress Dashboard
 2. Click the Install Themes tab at the top of the page
-3. Type 'notepad' in the search field, without the quotes, and then click the Search button
+3. Type 'stream' in the search field, without the quotes, and then click the Search button
-4. Click the Install Now link below the notepad preview thumbnail
+4. Click the Install Now link below the stream preview thumbnail
 5. Once the theme has been installed, click the Activate link

 Install by uploading the theme zip file: